sarahciston/codingcare/_drafts/interviews.md

 [transcript](https://otter.ai/u/_Xd6KTzK5eQSlwTcGLK3aIMPofA)

 >"Creative code itself is a very flashy and like encourages showing, especially, like go to like, r/generative subreddit people just say look at what I've done.
 I don't also have to share the code, but also look at what I've done.
 So there's that aspect to it.
 So it's annoying, but it's also interesting to think about, like, how are they doing this?"
->Dazhi Zhong, they/them, BS Computer Science
+>Elea Zhong, she/they, BS Computer Science

 >"Oh, for example, this shape, and they're like, 'Okay, how can I make this shape with code and people can be there to dissect it and make it into actual code because the original author didn't share theirs."
->Dazhi Zhong, they/them, BS Computer Science
+>Elea Zhong, she/they, BS Computer Science

 >"It feels like a space for ideas more than a space for learning.
 Like if you have learned or want to figure it out and can figure it out on your own, and you come to create a collective you can get ideas of what you can do with that."
 >(Ada Toydemir, they/them, MS Computer Science)